Investigative audit of Oklahoma Turnpike Authority requested by state AG

-OKLAHOMA CITY — An investigative audit of the Oklahoma Turnpike Authority has been requested amid questions and concerns about a massive toll road expansion across the state.
+OKLAHOMA CITY — The state's attorney general has requested an investigative audit of the Oklahoma Turnpike Authority amid questions and concerns about a massive toll road expansion across the state.

 People are also reading…